Abby Dernburg: Education and early career

 For her postdoctoral research, Dernburg joined the laboratory of Anne Villeneuve at Stanford University, where she transitioned to working on the nematode worm Caenorhabditis elegans.
 There, focused on the process of meiosis, which she continues to study in her own lab, she adapted FISH methods to study the cytology of chromosome pairing in the worm.
 In 1998, she published a study documenting how meiosis in the worm is distinct from meiosis in many other eukaryotic organisms.
 In most eukaryotes, double-strand breaks in the DNA are required for pairing and synapsis between homologous chromosomes during meiosis.
+Especially in 2005, she discovered a "synapsis checkpoint", altogether this showed that egg cells will die if chomosomes fail to properly synapsis during meiosis.
 Dernburg found that in Caenorhabditis elegans, double-strand breaks are required for recombination and for chromosome segregation during meiosis, but not for homologous pairing and synapsis.
 The finding suggested that there may be more diversity in meiotic mechanisms than was previously expected.